mollmikey/online-chat-system/README.md

 ![auth screenshot](./doc/auth-screenshot-thunderclient.png)

+You should see a list of posts presented as a JSON document

 - [ ] Clone this repo and `cd` into the new directory

 - [ ] Have a look around the code